cornell-brg/pydgin/README.rst

 providing a high-performance implementation suitable for application development.
 Generated Pydgin executables provide significant performance benefits in two ways.
-First, the compiled C implementation enable much more efficient execution of instruction-by-instruction interpretive simulation than the original Python implementation.
+First, the compiled C implementation enables much more efficient execution of instruction-by-instruction interpretive simulation than the original Python implementation.
 Second, the generated executable provides a just-in-time optimizer, which h